INRIA/sum-network-design-bike-sharing/README.md

 Check out our [dynamic results demonstration map](https://inria.github.io/sum-network-design-bike-sharing).

+For more information on the model class, check out the [API documentation](https://inria.github.io/sum-network-design-bike-sharing/network-design-bss-package/docs)

 ## ✨ Features
 - **Fleet Rebalancing Optimization**: Efficiently redistributes bikes using a fleet of capacitated trucks.
 - **Station Location & Capacity Optimization**: Determines the best locations and sizes for bike stations.